 Soon key members of what would become the NoBo Art District came on board to voice their opinions and share their art.
 With the advice & support of Charlotte LaSasso of the Boulder County Arts Alliance, the NoBo Nite Out transitioned from a collaborative First Friday-focused event into a membership based arts organization, under the leadership of Annette Coleman, Lisa Nesmith, Carol Garnand, Diane Stum Fekete & many members of the First Congregational Church.

 Today NoBo Art District is a grassroots, artist-centric organization, supporting the 200+ creative businesses and professional artists working in the area.
-The current NoBo Art District board continue the tradition of First Friday open studios, art exhibits, and community projects and have taken the organization to new heights of inclusivity.
-They have the city recognition winning a 2016 Boulder Art Commission Operational Grants for mid-sized orgainzations.
-Over 70 First Friday events have been presented in the NoBo Art District over the past 7 years, involving hundreds of local & guest artists.
+The current NoBo Art District board continues the tradition of First Friday open studios, art exhibits, and community projects and has taken the organization to new heights of inclusivity.
+They have the city recognition winning a 2016 Boulder Art Commission Operational Grants for mid-sized organizations.
+Over ten First Friday events have been presented in the NoBo Art District each year, involving hundreds of local & guest artists.

 The NoBo Art District is located north of downtown Boulder along two visual corridors: North and south along Broadway from Pearl St. to US 36; east and west along Lee Hill.
 NoBo Art District is a collection of 200+ creative industries and professional working artists in private studios.

 What is an Art District?

 Creative industries are an important piece of Colorado’s economy, and many Colorado towns and cities are engaging artists, creative entrepreneurs and local cultural organizations to help vitalize their community and strengthen their local economy.
 The result: new jobs, animated public spaces, rejuvenated structures and streetscapes, and opportunities to bring diverse people together to celebrate, inspire, and be inspired.